bytejoy/at-bytejoy/README.md

 How we do it *at ByteJoy*.

 Welcome, this will help you get up to speed and productive quickly.
-It is a living work-in-progress and aims to help you get you familiar with the tools, workflow, process, and life at ByteJoy.
+It is a living work-in-progress and aims to help you get familiar with the tools, workflow, process, and life at ByteJoy.

 **If you observe any mistakes this is your chance to contribute early and submit a pull request.
 Those coming behind you will greatly appreciate your efforts!**